savoygrizzly/dimrill/README.md

   [
     "Action",
     "files:createOrder",
   ] /* The DRNA to be matched, composed of a Type of either Action or Ressource, and a string pointing to a schema endpoint.
-The string will be extended using the parameters defined in the schema using the values passed with {req, user, context } if a value is empty the parameter will be ignored.
+The string will be extended using the parameters defined in the schema using the values passed with {variables} if a value is empty the parameter will be ignored.

       In order to enforce the match of parameters, you can specify them, eg. "files:createOrder&pricelist/distributor" will only match if:
         A policy Statement specifies a wildcard on a higher portion of the path eg: files:*
-        A policy Statement specifies a wildcard on parameters eg: files:createOrder&* or files:createOrder&* A policy Statement specifies the exact same value on the parameter eg: files:createOrder&pricelist/distributor The "dataFrom" key in Arguments portion of the Schema points to an object (req,user or context), holding the same String value
+        A policy Statement specifies a wildcard on parameters eg: files:createOrder&* or files:createOrder&* A policy Statement specifies the exact same value on the parameter eg: files:createOrder&pricelist/distributor */,
-      */,
   /*